TheIconfactory/Tapestry/Documentation/API.md

 A `LinkAttachment` can also be created automatically.
 Tapestry will check the first link in the first paragraph and show the preview card in the timeline if the link contains Open Graph information.

 This behavior can be disabled with `"provides_attachments": true` in `plugin-config.json`.
-The Mastodon plug-in is an example of where this is used because its API provides attachments directly in the payload.
+The Mastodon connector is an example of where this is used because its API provides attachments directly in the payload.